And Why It Should Be an Important Part of It

 Moreover, if you use vitamin C, it is NECESSARY to apply SPF on your face.
 Aim for a minimum SPF30!

 And you should apply SPF religiously to your skin anyway.
 Throughout the year!!!
-I cannot emphasize this enough, yet it seems people still take it lightly.
+I cannot emphasize this enough, yet it seems that people still take it lightly.

 Due to its corrosive function, since it’s an acid, vitamin C actually sloughs away dead and damaged skin cells, thereby speeding up the skin’s natural turnover process.

 I know what you’re thinking right now, “Ok, ok, ok, vitamin C is great.
-Does that mean I need to squeeze a lemon and put it on my face“?
+Does that mean I need to squeeze a lemon and put it on my face?”

-Meaning, if you were to squeeze a lemon like that and smear yourself with it, you would totally burn your skin because ascorbic acid is extremely corrosive.
+Meaning if you were to squeeze a lemon like that and smear yourself with it, you would totally burn your skin because ascorbic acid is extremely corrosive.
 It can remove stains and has bleaching properties.

-Listen, I know (boy do I know) how expensive skin care products and makeup can be.
+Listen, I know (boy, do I know) how expensive skin care products and makeup can be.
 All you need is a good financial strategy.

-When and how to apply vitamin C
+When and how to apply vitamic C Serum

 Vitamin C is best applied to the face in the morning.
 Before or after the serum, depending on the density of both products.
 As a rule, the products are applied from the thinnest to the thickest.
+Then, apply your moisturizer and top it off with SPF 30, preferably higher.

 Please note it is best to wait at least 20 minutes after applying SPF and before applying makeup.
 But that will also be one of the topics in the blog… so be prepared 😉